jacklule/DataViz-Syllabus/GitHubSetUp.md

 - GitHub says, **grab your favorite text editor**: not so simple;
 - Students must first **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
 - Also see [Creating an html page](http://www.w3schools.com/html/html_intro.asp)
-- If you need to edit the html page in TextEdit later: Under TextEdit, find Preferences, go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text.”
-Also, under "New Document," make TextEdit default to "plain text" (instead of "rich text").
 - Students can then take the next step in the Pages Guide and create an index.html page
 - Opening up the Mac's TextEdit, students will follow the html directions at the Guide to create the html page
 - Students then save that page to their GitHub repository on the local computer
 - GitHub will recognize a change has been made to the repository.
 Students then commit the changes and sync with their GitHub site
 - The sync will add the html page to name.github.com
 - Students can view the html page through any browser
+- If students need to edit the html page in TextEdit later: Under TextEdit, find Preferences, go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text.”
+Also, under "New Document," make TextEdit default to "plain text" (instead of "rich text").

 Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.